easypanel-io/website/docs/05-templates/actualbudget/index.md

 ## Description

-Actual is a local-first personal finance tool that allows you to manage your budget, accounts, and transactions.
-It is free and open-source, written in NodeJS.
-It has a synchronization feature that allows you to sync your changes across devices.
-Actual also provides documentation for users and developers.
-You can install Actual using npm or use the actual-server project for easy setup.
-The app is split into different packages, including the core application, desktop UI, and desktop app.
-You can also make feature requests and vote for existing requests.
-Actual is sponsored by generous supporters.
+Actual is a personal finance tool designed to help you manage your finances with ease and convenience.
+This local-first application is 100% free and open-source, providing you with a reliable platform to keep track of your financial transactions.
+It&#39;s written in NodeJS and features a synchronization element that allows your changes to seamlessly move between devices.
+This means you can access and manage your financial data from any device without any hassle.
+The app is not just about tracking your expenses, it also includes features for budgeting, account management, and generating reports and filters.
+With Actual, managing your personal finances becomes a breeze.

 ## Benefits

-- Local-first: Actual stores your financial data locally, ensuring privacy and security.
-- Sync Across Devices: Changes made in Actual can be synced across multiple devices.
+- Local-First Personal Finance: Actual is a personal finance tool that operates on a local-first basis.
+This means that all your financial data is stored on your device, giving you full control over your information.
-- Free and Open-source: Actual is completely free to use and its source code is available for contribution.
+- Free and Open-Source: Actual is 100% free and open-source.
+This means you can use it without any cost and also have the freedom to modify it according to your needs.
+- Synchronization Across Devices: Actual has a synchronization feature that allows your changes to move between devices seamlessly.
+This means you can access and manage your financial data from any device.

 ## Features

-- Budgeting: Manage your budget and track your expenses with Actual.
+- Budgeting: Actual provides a comprehensive budgeting tool that helps you manage your finances effectively.
+You can set budget limits, track your spending, and get insights into your financial habits.
-- Account Management: Keep track of your accounts and transactions in Actual.
+- Account Management: With Actual, you can manage all your financial accounts in one place.
+It allows you to keep track of your income, expenses, savings, and investments.
-- Documentation: Actual provides comprehensive documentation for users and developers.
+- Reports and Filters: Actual offers detailed reports and filters to help you analyze your financial data.
+You can generate reports based on different criteria and filter your data to find specific information.
+- Backup and Restore: Actual provides a backup and restore feature to ensure the safety of your financial data.
+You can easily backup your data and restore it whenever needed.

 ## Links